tonychoe/libsonnet/traefik/README.md

 * They are the cluster-wide resource, so you just need to install only once.

-To install,, in your Tanka environment's `crd.jsonnet` file:
+To install, in your Tanka environment's `crd.jsonnet` file:

 ```jsonnet
 local crd = (import "traefik/v1/traefik-crd.libsonnet");